collinlewin/WoW_Rewards_Project/README.md

     - Without stacking, the buff could increase inspiration by either a flat amount, or a percentage of the user's current inspiration.
       - Buffing by a flat amount could avoid encouraging more players into an inspiration-focused build, as would be the case with a percentage-informed buff.
     - With stacking, a linear scaling of inspiration gained ($IG$) with the number of stacks ($s$) is likely too extreme.
 Instead, a slower, logarithmic growth seems more appropriate: $$IG = C \ln(s + 1)$$ where $C$ is a constant that rescales the amount of inspiration gained.
 Note: $s+1$ is used within the logarithm such that $IG(0) = 0$, meaning that no inspiration is gained without a stack.
-    - To gauge a reasonable value for C, we recall that 10 more points of inspiration translates to a 1% increase in probability of crafting an item with higher base skill.
-To put this into recent context, the Elemental Lariat is a neck item that Jewelcrafters create, often for Crafting Orders.
+    - To determine a reasonable value for C, we recall that 10 more points of inspiration translate to a 1% increase in probability of crafting an item with higher base skill.
+To put this into recent context, the Elemental Lariat is a neck item that Jewelcrafters commonly craft for Crafting Orders.
 Crafting the 418-ilvl version of the item requires an inspiration proc (the skill required to craft a 418-item-level version is below the maximum skill that a player can have).
 A 3-8% buff in inspiration is equivalent to 3-8 more 418-ilvl Lariats expected for each 100 crafted, which seems like a safe range for the buff while remaining enticing enough to be sought after.
 Using this 3% lower bound on the buff results in $C = 30 / \ln(2) = 43.3$, with the following inspiration gains as a function of stack number:

 <h3 align="center"></h3>